Liposuction Aftercare: Useful Tips for Lipo Recovery Period

 Diet After Liposuction

 One of the most important lipo recovery stages is maintaining a healthy diet.
-A proper diet rich in fibre, protein, vitamins, and minerals can balance your blood flow, minimize swelling and bruising, and boost your immune system.
+A proper diet rich in fiber, protein, vitamins, and minerals can balance your blood flow, minimize swelling and bruising, and boost your immune system.
 Therefore, you need to add more fresh fruits and vegetables, lean proteins, whole grains, and legumes to your post-liposuction diet to keep your BMI at a normal range and reduce the complications of liposuction surgery.

 How to Reduce Drainage After Liposuction?